 For the Ultimate in Style and Convenience

 Villa Monterey is a spectacular and contemporary six bedroom villa, with light-filled interiors and expansive outdoor living.
-Up to 12 adults can enjoy the three lounges, two kitchens, a cinema-lounge, summer dining room and heated pool.
-Located in La Cerquilla, Nueva Andalucia, near Puerto Banus – this villa is designer luxe overlooking Los Naranjos golf course.
+Up to 12 adults can enjoy the three living rooms, two kitchens, and a cinema-games room.
+Located in La Cerquilla, Nueva Andalucia, near Puerto Banus – this villa offers designer luxe overlooking Los Naranjos golf course.

 For a Classic Spanish Christmas and New Year